-On behalf of the Board of Directors, I extend an invitation to you and look forward to seeing you at the 2017 ASIA Annual Meeting in Albuquerque.
+On behalf of the Executive Committee and the Board of Directors, I extend an invitation to you to increase your engagement in ASIA and help us move our field forward together.